niumbranco/immunotherapy/README.md

 From the ENA metadata, I selected only the **16S rRNA** samples based on the `tax_id=9606` and confirmed the sequencing method

 ### 2. Downloading the FASTQ files
-Using a script (`scripts/downlaod_fastq.sh`), I downloaded all paired-end FASTQ files related to 16S sequencing from the ENA FTP links
+Using a script (`scripts/downlaod_fastq.sh`), I downloaded all paired-end FASTQ files related to 16S sequencing from the ENA FTP links.
+The dataset is publicly available here: [PRJEB61942 - ENA](https://www.ebi.ac.uk/ena/browser/view/PRJEB61942).

 ### 3. Files integrity check
 To make sure files were correctly downloaded: